have basic skills in statistical programming in the R language

-Be familiar with linear models and model selection
+be familiar with linear models and their extensions

 This course will introduce the students to working with real-life data common and statistical methods used in evolution and ecology.
 The course focuses on developing robust and repeatable workflows for data wrangling, data visualisation and statistical analysis.
 The students will get an introduction to basic linear models, mode selection and more advanced methods such as Generalised Linear Models and Mixed Models.
 Throughout the course students will use the programming language R, the RStudio package, and Git.